-This category consists primarily of pressure treated consumer lumber for use in patios, decks, fences and other outdoor applications.
-The Company provides this service throughout Canada as well as in the U.S. Pacific Northwest and Alaska.
+This category consists primarily of pressure treated consumer lumber for use in patios, decks, fences and other outdoor applications, as well as the distribution of wood and wood alternative accessories.
+The

+Company provides residential lumber throughout Canada as well as in the U.S. Pacific Northwest and Alaska.